kestra-io/docs/content/docs/06.enterprise/apps.md

 ## App Executions

-Each time a user creates an execution by submitting a form in the app, a new execution is generated with the label `system_app` and a value of `yourAppId`.
+Each time a user creates an execution by submitting a form in the app, a new execution is generated with the system label `system_app` and a value of `yourAppId`.
 For example, to filter all executions created by the `compute-resources-form` app, you can search for `system_app:compute-resources-form` in the label filter.

 For every execution, you can track the user inputs, see the current state, view logs, and check the outputs — all from the Kestra UI.
-This lets you troubleshoot and manage issues with your apps just as you would with any other workflow execution in Kestra.
+This lets you observe, troubleshoot and manage issues with your apps just as you would with any other workflow execution in Kestra.